 Our main goal was to Strengthen Woolworths' Brand Name by filling the gaps in customer needs and expectation to create customer retention & customer attraction.

 MAKE OF THE TEAM

 I worked as a lead user researcher throughout the design challenge.
-I was accompanied by an information architect and a strategy designer.
-I produced all the deliverables included in this case-study and presented it to the clients (for every iteration).
+I was accompanied by a business analyst and a ux designer.
+I produced all the deliverables included in this case-study and presented it to the stakeholders.

 UNDERSTANDING THE USER

 Persona Representing the User Group

 Woolworths team gave us the details of their customer feedback from their research on what was wrong or what could be the problem

 ▸ meat and vegetables were past their prime